-- 26. For Bridge decks, application of Type 2 (white) curing compound to the deck surface must be complete within 2 hours from the initial placement of concrete and when the surface is damp with a minimum spread rate of 0.06 gal/yd2 or 1 gal/150 square feet.
+- 24. Monitor surface moisture evaporation rates during placement and do not exceed 0.1 lb/ft2/hr unless countermeasures for retaining moisture such as application of evaporation retarder or fogging are employed.
+Do not apply water to the concrete to aid finishing operations unless authorized by the Engineer.
+[Spec.
+400-16] - 25.
+For Long bridge decks, application of Type 2 (white) curing compound to the deck surface must be complete within 2 hours from the initial placement of concrete and when the surface is damp with a minimum spread rate of 0.06 gal/yd2 or 1 gal/150 square feet.
+For Short bridges, apply curing compound as above but after the initially placed concrete has been floated, straightedged, textured and a damp surface condition exists.
 The spread rate must be reported to the Engineer.
 [Spec.
+400-16] - 26.
+Curing compound for barrier walls must be applied at the proper spread rate within 30 minutes or before loss of water sheen and must remain in place for at least 7 days [Spec.
 400-16] - 27.
-Curing compound for barrier walls must be applied at the proper spread rate within 30 minutes or before loss of water sheen and must remain in place for at least 7 days [Spec.
-400-16] - 28.
-Saturated, properly sealed curing blankets must be placed as soon as possible without affecting surface texture for a minimum of 7 days, blanket materials must meet specifications and burlap-polyethylene sheeting is required to have a minimum weight of 9 ounces/square yard.
+Properly sealed curing blankets must be placed as soon as possible with minimal effect on the surface texture for a minimum of 7 days.
+Wet all curing blankets immediately after placing.
+Blanket materials must meet specifications and burlap-polyethylene sheeting is required to have a minimum weight of 1-1.8 ounces/square feet for two layers or 0.6-0.7 ounces/square feet for four layers.
 [Spec.
-925-3, 400-16] - 29.
+925-3, 400-16] - 28.
 Heavy loads must not be applied for 14 days after concrete placement unless approved by the Engineer, based on beam or cylinder breaks.
 [Spec.
 400-17]